 (2) The environmental conditions are indicated on the Scheme Map by the symbol EC to indicate that environmental conditions apply to the land.

-(3) The local government —

-(a) must make available for public inspection during business hours at the offices of the local government all statements relating to this Scheme published under the Environmental Protection Act 1986 Part IV Division 3; and
+(3) The local government must ensure that all statements relating to this Scheme published under the Environmental Protection Act 1986 Part IV Division 3 are published in accordance with clause 87 of the deemed provisions.

-(b) may publish those statements on the website of the local government.
+(4) Subclause (3) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

 (The Table of environmental conditions may be set out as a Schedule to the Scheme.